 The best way to deal with this problem is to be transparent in the information you provide on your websites and social media pages.
 To enhance your credibility, actively engage in online and offline communities that address immigration issues.
 Be honest about your services and instill this attitude among your clients too!

-Whatever the nature of the issues may be, here are some in-house problem solving guidelines from a managerial perspective that will help you stay on track:
+Whatever the nature of the issues may be, here are some in-house problem solving techniques from a managerial perspective that will help you stay on track:

 Step 1: Identify & Define the Problem